Robotic-Decision-Making-Lab/alpha/README.md

 ## License

-The Alpha 5 ROS 2 driver is released under the MIT license.
+Any proprietary documents or software owned by Reach Robotics and used within this project are made available with official permission from Reach Robotics and have been documented accordingly.
+All other software is is released under the MIT license.